paulobeldel/paulobeldel/README.md

-# 👩‍💻 Hello world!
-I'm Paulo Beldel Filho 👋
+ <p style="text-align: justify;"> 👨🏻‍💻 Hello world!
+I'm Paulo Beldel Filho 👋🏻 </p>

-I’m a specialist in investments and finance, and throughout my career, I faced challenges related to data extraction and analysis.
+<p style="text-align: justify;"> I’m a specialist in <b> investments and finance </b>, and throughout my career, I faced challenges related to data extraction and analysis. </p>
-Since I don’t usually shy away from a good challenge, I started learning Python — and that’s when I discovered my passion for technology.
+<p style="text-align: justify;"> Since I don’t usually shy away from a good challenge, I started learning <b> Python </b> — and that’s when I discovered my passion for technology. </p>
-Today, I’m transitioning into the tech field, combining my background in finance with the power of programming.
+<p style="text-align: justify;"> Today, I’m transitioning into the tech field, combining my background in finance with the power of programming. </p>
-My goal is to turn challenges into learning opportunities and ideas into solutions. 🚀
+<p style="text-align: justify;"> My goal is to turn challenges into learning opportunities and ideas into solutions. 🚀 </p>

 <!--